Ciaran-Carroll/Multiple-Linear-Regression-Project/README.md

 ### For Using This Program

 1. **Use Multiple Timeframes**
-   - Analyze different date ranges
+   - Analyse different date ranges
    - Compare recent vs long-term performance
    - Watch for regime changes